-One of the strongest selling points of solar energy has always been that it’s an investment that eventually pays for itself.
+One of the strongest selling points of residential solar energy has always been that it’s an investment that eventually pays for itself.
 Upfront costs are paid back in the reduction—or complete elimination—of electric bills, and most solar customers should expect to see a significant return on their initial investment over the lifetime of the system.

 But some homeowners might balk at the notion of a long-term investment in solar energy for the simple reason that they can’t see into the future.
 Understandably, their reservations have everything to do with the fear that they might not live in that particular house long enough to reap the benefits of their up-front investment in solar.